eyvindebsen/horserace/README.md

-# horserace
+# Horserace
-- A Commodore 64 BASIC game, with some overkill.
+A Commodore 64 BASIC game, with some overkill.

 Up to 9 players at the same time. *Party-Version* Human or "AI" players.